GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 3. Have I added 3 years of road tax, insurance, and servicing to the price I am comparing against my budget?
 If not, you are budgeting for the sticker, not the bike.

 Pass all three and the math is honest.
-Skip any one and you will, like most buyers, discover the real number 18 months in when the road tax stamp comes due and there is nothing in the budget for it.
+Skip any one and, like most buyers, you will run into the real number 18 months in when the road tax stamp comes due and there is nothing in the budget for it.

-Have a specific bike offer in front of you, or a finance-company term sheet you are not sure how to read?
+Have a specific bike offer in front of you, or a finance-company term sheet you cannot quite read?
 Email parjanya57@gmail.com and I will work through the all-in math against your actual numbers.